ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Data Postprocessing
 ===================

-The JSON file obtained from preprocessing is used also for postprocessing: Ludwig models return output predictions and, depending on theit datatype they are mapped back into the original space.
+The JSON file obtained from preprocessing is used also for postprocessing: Ludwig models return output predictions and, depending on their datatype they are mapped back into the original space.
-Numerical and timeseries are returned as they are, while category, set, sequence, and text features output integers, those integres are mapped back into the original tokens / names using the `idx2str` in the JSON file.
+Numerical and timeseries are returned as they are, while category, set, sequence, and text features output integers, those integers are mapped back into the original tokens / names using the `idx2str` in the JSON file.
 When you run `experiment` or `predict` you will find both a CSV file for each output containing the mapped predictions, a probability CSV file containing the probability of that prediction, a probabilities CSV file containing the probabilities for all alternatives (for instance, the probabilities of all the categories in case of a categorical feature).
 You will also find the unmapped NPY files.
 If you don't need them you can use the `--skip_save_unprocessed_output` argument.